Artemiszty/warframe-linux/README.md

 ## Currently known bugs:
-You will need to plug in a controller.
+-You will need to plug in a controller.
 Proton auto-closes warframe after a few minutes if it does not detect one.
 You do not have to use the controller to play.

+-Does not work with beta version of proton

 ## Installation Instructions

 REQUIREMENTS:

+1. Make sure you are using Proton 3.7 (NOT BETA).
+The beta version has a lot of problems.

-1. Install some tools you'll need for the script.
+2. Install some tools you'll need for the script.
 You'll have to search for these packages yourself as I do not have/know the package names for every distro:
 xz-utils, curl, md5sum

-2. Install the game in steam.
+3. Install the game in steam.

-3. After the game is installed in steam, browse the steam files and open the Tools folder.
+4. After the game is installed in steam, browse the steam files and open the Tools folder.
 Make a backup of Launcher.exe, then copy everything to the tools folder.

-4. Plug in a controller.
+5. Plug in a controller.
 For whatever reason the current version of steam forces Warframe closed if it doesn't detect a controller within the first 5 minutes.
 (You do not have to use a controller to play the game.)

-5. In steam add --firstrun as a launch option, press play
+6. In steam add --firstrun as a launch option, press play

-6. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.
+7. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.

-7. Remove the --firstrun option afterwards.
+8. Remove the --firstrun option afterwards.

 For the curious -